cjm106/bank_tech_test/README.md

   - print header
   - print ledger

-The application was then TDD'd to include the above and then refactored into separate BankAccount and Statement classes.
+The application was then TDD'd to include the above and then refactored into separate BankAccount, Statement and Transaction classes.

 ## Models